| | | | |

 How to Make a Mini Baked Frittata with Bacon, Tomato, Sharp Cheddar, and Green Onion

-Mix the eggs with the milk until well combined then season with sea salt and freshly cracked pepper, to taste.
-Place a few pieces of bacon, tomato slices, sharp cheddar, and green onion into the mini baking dish.
+Mix the eggs with the milk until well combined, then season with sea salt and freshly cracked pepper, to taste.

-Pour the egg mixture into the baking dish then place the remaining bacon, tomato slices, sharp cheddar, and green onion on top.
+Pour the egg mixture into the baking dish, then place the remaining bacon, tomato slices, sharp cheddar, and green onion on top.

-Place into the oven and bake for 25-30 minutes, or until a tester inserted into the center comes out clean.
-Remove from the oven and serve immediately.
-Enjoy.
+Place in the oven and bake for 25-30 minutes, or until a tester inserted into the center comes out clean.

 Mini Baked Frittata with Bacon, Tomato, Sharp Cheddar, and Green Onion